The D’elight is Yamaha’s entry-level 125cc scooter which has been developed with frugality and ease of use in mind.

 Yamaha has stated that they have given the 2021 D’elight a more unisex look, though this isn’t a term I’d tend to use to describe a scooter myself, it is quite clear that the D’elight is a simple and unassuming scoot that’s gentle and neutral in appearance.

 If you are wanting a scooter that is sporty and aggressive then I think it is likely that the D’elight isn’t going to be the one, so you might want to check out the NMAX.
+Brett recently did a road test review so be sure to check that out!

 With a new slightly more circular halogen headlight and daytime running light, there have been some simple cosmetic changes to this year’s D’elight, but overall it sticks to that typical and sensible formula.